 Hepatitis is the word used to describe inflammation of the liver.
-A virus usually causes hepatitis with the most common being A, B, and C. Hepatitis A does have a vaccine and often does not create chronic illness.
-However, hepatitis B and Hepatitis C can create lifelong health problems.
+A virus usually causes hepatitis, with the most common forms being A, B, and C. Hepatitis A does have a vaccine and often does not create chronic illness.
+However, Hepatitis B and Hepatitis C can create lifelong health problems.

-Hepatitis B is a liver disease caused by the hepatitis B virus (HBV).
-It ranges in severity from a mild illness, lasting a few weeks (acute), to a serious long term (chronic) illness that can lead to liver disease or liver cancer.
+- Hepatitis B is a liver disease caused by the Hepatitis B Virus (HBV).
+It ranges in severity from a mild illness lasting a few weeks (acute) to a chronic illness that can lead to liver disease or liver cancer.

-Hepatitis C is a liver disease caused by the hepatitis C virus (HCV).
-HCV infection sometimes results in an acute illness, but most often becomes a chronic condition that can lead to cirrhosis of the liver and liver cancer.
+- Hepatitis C is a liver disease caused by the Hepatitis C Virus (HCV).
+HCV infection sometimes results in an acute illness but often becomes a chronic condition that can lead to cirrhosis of the liver and liver cancer.

 Usually, newly infected people can be asymptomatic.
 This means the person can show no symptoms for weeks or even years.
 However, patients will start to experience the following symptoms for both hepatitis B and hepatitis C: